Motorcycle ABS - Compactly condensed

 - Posture Correct posture with your arms bent enables better control

-- Direction of view The right gaze technique decides, because you subconsciously always drive where the gaze is directed
+- The direction of view The right gaze technique decides because you subconsciously always drive where the gaze is directed

-- Knee closure Allows optimal weight distribution by supporting on the tank
+- Knee closure Allows optimal weight distribution by supporting the tank

 How does ABS actually work?

 Only when the blocking limit that was already mentioned is exceeded, is a braking maneuver with ABS different from a braking maneuver without ABS.
 No matter whether in an emergency situation or when accidentally braking over a slippery area – the vehicle stability, which the driver himself has to restore without ABS by releasing the brake and reapplying, is guaranteed by ABS technology.
 All is well and good – but how does ABS actually work in a motorcycle?

 During a braking maneuver, the system acts particularly on non-adhesive road surfaces by counteracting the blocking of the wheels by reducing the brake pressure until the wheels can turn again, after which the pressure is built up again.
 But where’s the difference to a car then?